 Stan’s Heating and Air Conditioning is prepared to diagnose and repair any issues with your HVAC system.
 We service all of Austin, Georgetown, and much of the surrounding areas.
 Our team of highly skilled and trained technicians roams the region daily, ready to be dispatched to homes in need.
 No matter the make, model, or type of unit, Stan’s is prepared to service it, quickly and efficiently.

 North American Technical Excellence certification is one of the industry’s top certifications.
 Only the best technicians are certified.
 NATE certified technicians must maintain continuing education credits to stay current.
 Stan’s always has NATE certified technicians available to help diagnose the hardest problems.

 HVAC System Diagnostic

 Stan’s technicians perform a 20-point diagnostic to pinpoint issues with your system.
-We check air flow for proper air distribution and we examine the refrigerant circuit to ensure correct refrigerant levels.
+We check system static pressure for efficient airflow and we test the refrigerant circuit to ensure correct refrigerant levels.
 We check electrical circuits for suitable voltage and ampere draw.
 We examine the overall installation to make sure it was done without errors.
-We check what needs to be checked to enable us to do any necessary repairs.
+We check what needs checking to enable us to do any necessary repairs.

 Common HVAC Issues